OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

 ## Additional resources

-- The Drupalize.Me [Web Services in Drupal 8](https://drupalize.me/series/web-services-drupal-8) series provides extensive documentation for using JSON API and OAuth with Drupal
+- The Drupalize.Me [Web Services in Drupal 8](https://drupalize.me/series/web-services-drupal-8) series provides extensive documentation for using JSON API and OAuth with Drupal.